zeeres/eltp-draft-packet/README.md

 ## requirements

-python3, with the following packages (can be installed using pip3):
+python >=3.6, with the following packages (all can be installed using pip3):

 * pycountry
 * gspread
+* requests
-* gdata (i think)
+* oauth2client

 ## how to set up